Seven Stars Cruise Train – the unique way to travel through Japan’s Kyushu Island

 The Train

-Although evoking nostalgia fora bygone era of luxury private train travel, the Seven Stars is very much a 21st century creation.
+Although evoking nostalgia for a bygone era of luxury private train travel, the Seven Stars is very much a 21st-century creation.
 Launched in 2013, this purpose-built luxury cruiser was the idea of Koji Karaike, the boss of the Kyushu rail company which brought the Shinkansen bullet train to the island.
 His passion for Kyushu, and his desire to showcase the island to the world, led him in 2011 to commission the world’s most modern luxury sleeper train.
 Nothing would derail his focus, as within 2 years his dream was a reality.

 The brief was to make the Seven Stars the best train in the world…

 Every element of the design and construction of the train’s seven carriages was profoundly researched and considered by a specialist team led by industrial designer Eiji Mitooka.
 Here the focus wasn’t the legendary speed of Japan’s bullet trains, but the luxury and exclusivity of the world’s finest sleeper trains.
-The brief was to make the Seven Stars the best luxury train in the world, and incorporate the wealth of artisan talent from Kysuhu.
+The brief was to make the Seven Stars the best luxury train in the world and incorporate the wealth of artisan talent from Kysuhu.

 As we pull away from the station, crowds of people along the platform enthusiastically wave; whilst on board the crew huddle around the windows waving back, encouraging us to do the same.
 It’s a childlike moment of excitement and joy that is to be repeated each time the train departs a station.
 In fact, the Seven Stars is an icon of considerable regional pride.